nutsgit/ganache/README.md

-# ganache
+# ganache-docker
-Dockerfile for truffle and ganache-cli
+Dockerfile for image installing truffle-4.1 and ganache-cli-6.1